Every noncompact surface is a leaf of a minimal foliation: Generic transverse gluing

 In \cite[Proof of Proposition 4.5]{Ghys} it is shown that, for all $r\geq 0$, there exists a residual set $\Omega\subset \Diff^r(S^1)\times\Diff^r(S^1)\times S^1$ so that the action of the group $\langle f,g\rangle$ on $x$ is free for all $(f,g,x)\in\Omega$, i.e., only the identity fixes some point in the orbit of $x$ for that group.
-This proof can be readily adapted to our set up in order to show that our described minimal actions are generically free.
+This proof can be readily adapted to our set up in order to show that our described minimal actions are generically faithful and free in restriction to a residual set.